L. B. Trenchard Chaffey

-The Reverend Lionel Bethel Trenchard Chaffey (21 September 1875 – 13 January 1941) was a clergy and schoolmaster.
-He was author of language teaching books.
-He was cricket player and footballer.
+The Reverend Lionel Bethel Trenchard Chaffey (21 September 1875 – 13 January 1941) was an English clergyman and schoolmaster who was the author of language teaching books.
+He was also a cricket player and footballer.

 Football career

 Son of Ebenezer Chaffey and Ellen Ann Fox, born in Keinton Mandeville, he was the seventh of nine children.
 He had one half-brother from his fathers first wife, who died early.
 He was called Trenchard, which in fact was the maiden name of his grandmother, father side.
-He went to school at Christ Church Coir in Oxford and Weymouth College (public school) and obtained his Bachelor of Arts in 1897.
+He went to school at Christ Church Choir School in Oxford and Weymouth College (public school) and obtained his Bachelor of Arts in 1897.
 He worked as tutor and lecturer at Borough Road College from 1898 to 1900.
 He moved to Switzerland in 1901 to study at the University of Basel.

 Because there were no cricket teams in the area Chaffey joined FC Basel and played mainly in their second team in the Serie B, the second tier of Swiss football.
 In March 1901 he was called upon by their first team, because many players were unavailable to play.
 For Basel's first team the 1900–01 season was a bad season, they ended the group stage in fifth position.
 A curiosity in this season was the away game on 3 March 1901 in which Chaffey made his first team league debut.
 This was an away game against Grasshopper Club and Chaffey scored his first goal for the team in this match.
 But it could not help the team, because the match ended in a 3–13 defeat.
 The reasons for this high defeat can be explained with the fact that one of the players missed the train and that the team played with a number of players from their reserve team.
 Nevertheless, to date this remains the teams’ highest and biggest defeat in the club's history.